subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

     return uri.startsWith('ipfs://') && !uri.includes('ipns')
 }
 ```
-Full code is available at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/dc8531dc99cee998bcf025a45fa0e792b031e0bd).
-In our test this optimization reduced the total sync time from about 4.1 to 1.5 hours.
+Full code is available at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/dc8531dc99cee998bcf025a45fa0e792b031e0bd) (link out of date).
+In our test this optimization reduced the total sync time from about 4.1 to 1.5 hours (figures out of date).

 ## Alternative: Post-sync retrieval of metadata

-Despite all the optimizations, our squid still takes 1.5 hours to sync instead of 11 minutes it needed [before we introduced metadata retrieval](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/6f41cba76b9d90d12638a17d64093dbeb19d00ec).
+Despite all the optimizations, our squid still takes 1.5 hours to sync instead of 11 minutes it needed [before we introduced metadata retrieval](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/6f41cba76b9d90d12638a17d64093dbeb19d00ec) (figures out of date).
 This is the cost of maintaining a fully populated database at all stages of the sync, which is rarely a requirement.
 An alternative is to begin retrieving metadata only after the rest of the data has been fully synced, and the squid has caught up with the blockchain.
 We do that by reading `Token` entities from the database after the initial sync, retrieving their metadata and persisting them.

 This approach has another advantage: metadata URIs can change without notice, and our old retrieval strategy would only pick up the changes when the token has been transferred.
 If our goal is to keep token metadata as up-to-date as possible, we have to constantly renew it even for tokens that are not involved in any recent transfers.
 This is easy to implement with our new metadata retrieval strategy: simply add a field to the `Token` entity that tracks the block height of the most recent metadata update and select `Token`s that were updated some fixed number of blocks ago for metadata updates.